Can I Claim a Prepaid Property Taxes Deduction?

 - By increasing the standard deduction, which will make itemizing deductions less attractive for many taxpayers, and

 - By capping the itemized deduction for combined state and local taxes paid at $10,000.

-In general, whether a taxpayer is allowed a deduction for the prepayment of state or local real property taxes in 2017 depends on whether the taxpayer makes the payment in 2017 and the real property taxes are assessed prior to 2018.
-Prepaid real estate taxes that have not been assessed prior to 2018 are not deductible in 2017.
+For the scenario after tax reform was passed, prepaid real estate taxes were not deductible in 2017 if they had not been assessed prior to 2018.
 State or local law determines whether and when a property tax is assessed, which is generally when the taxpayer becomes liable for the property tax imposed.
 (IR-2017-210)

 The IRS then provided two examples intended to clarify that the tax itself had to be known by the end of 2017 to be deductible on the 2017 return.

 - Each county and municipality has its own method for appraising and billing property tax.
 If your local tax authority merely accepted prepayments prior to assessing or billing your 2018 property tax, the IRS may have denied the portion of your 2017 itemized deductions that reflect your prepayment.

 - On the other hand, if your local tax authority had already determined the amount of tax you would owe in 2018, you could have deducted that prepaid amount on your 2017 return as an itemized deduction.

 Note: You can pay a 2018 tax bill that isn’t due until 2019 and claim a deduction for it in 2018.
 In that case, you’re not prepaying taxes; you’re simply paying your bill early.